bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

 The reason we are doing it this way, is to ensure you have the same dependency versions we have.
 Normally we use `npm i {list of dependencies}` to install, and add `-D` for developer dependencies.
 But that would have given us the newest version unless we specified the version number as well.
-Save updating for later.
+Save any updating for later.

 #### Developer dependencies
 These are dev dependencies, as indicated by their grouping in package.json.
 They are used when building the project and are not included in our finished bundle.